-GA pilots tend to regard *all* CFIs with godlike respect – which is gratifying (as a CFI) but often undeserved – and sometimes can even be dangerous.
+GA pilots tend to regard *all* CFIs with godlike respect – which is gratifying (as a CFI) but sometimes undeserved – or even be dangerous.
 When the Corey Lidel accident happened in the East River Corridor, many people were incredulous this accident was even possible “with a CFI on board” ( misplaced trust?)
 The FAA has no standard for CFI excellence, just minimum standards for initial certification and a 16-hour online course every two years!
 “Gold Seal” is certainly busy, but no high bar.
 There has been some discussion of CFI standards and oversight by the NTSB after the recent horrific accident in Hawaii.
+A new method of renewing CFIs is in the works.

 A brand new CFI may only have only 5 hours of total real solo time under their belt (not “ride-along”) and may never have even fueled an airplane (or been in a cloud or on a grass strip).
 Other blogs have enumerated the consequences of FAA minimum training.
 New CFIs (in the US) also have no required mentoring or supervision when they start teaching.
 They are essentially “student teaching” on the job (often with the newest students).
 Other flight instructors may have been teaching for years and unfortunately never improved past this entry-level of skill and knowledge (except getting grumpier?)
 A Gold Seal is a good one-time “busy CFI” honor (only specifying an 80% pass rate – the industry average) and is certainly a great sign for a student shopping for a pro.
 But it is also “one and done” renewing with your CFI forever.
 True professionalism in aviation is only achieved through continuous personal commitment and defined by voluntary industry accreditation standards; Master Instructor Certification.
 Instructor professionalism was one of the critical necessary safety pillars emphasized for aviation improvement in the SAFE Pilot Reform report– professional CFIs “raise all boats” – planes!